aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/wbs-associated-with-a-task/_index.md

 {{% alert color="primary" %}}

 WBS codes, work breakdown structure codes, lets you assign outline numbers to tasks according to the needs of your business.
 It's a method for applying a customized outline scheme to a project.
-Aspose.Tasks supports this feature.
+Aspose.Tasks for Java supports this feature.

 {{% /alert %}}
 ## **Working with Work Breakdown Structure**